Lapis

 Dig deeper with Sebastian →

-The lapis, however, though of decidedly material nature, is also a spiritual symbol, while the rotundum connotes a transcendent entity symbolized by the secret of matter...
-The lapis quaternity, which is a product of alchemical gnosis, brings us to the interesting physical speculations of alchemy.
+The lapis, however, though of decidedly material nature, is also a spiritual symbol, while the rotundum connotes a transcendent entity symbolized by the secret of matter and thus comparable to the concept of the atom.

 Jung, Carl Gustav, Aion: Researches into the Phenomenology of the Self, 1951thesis